jellyfin/jellyfin.org/docs/general/clients/index.md

 ### Infuse for iOS/Apple TV

-A third party client with HDR support and direct play capabilities for multiple formats.
+A third-party client with HDR support and direct play capabilities for multiple formats.

 **Status:** ⭐ Active, 3rd-Party